scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 domain where problem-specific optimizations and knowledge can be applied, by applying transformations to the DAST.
-Returning once again to the stencil, the DAST might have nodes such as "iterate over neighbors" or "iterate over all stencil points".
+Returning once again to the stencil, the DAST might have nodes such as "iterate over neighbors" or "iterate over all stencil points."
 These abstract node types, which differ from one specializer to another, will eventually be used to generate ELL code according to the code generation strategy chosen; but at this level of representation, one can talk about